swaransandhu/senorita/07_Netzwerke visualisieren.md

 ## Quellen

-Luke, D. A. (2015).
-A User's Guide to Network Analysis in R. Wiesbaden: Springer VS.
+Luke, D. A. (2015). *A User's Guide to Network Analysis in R*.
+Wiesbaden: Springer VS.